lorengreenfield/halfcab/README.md

     })
 });

-....sometime later from somewhere else in the app
+//....sometime later from somewhere else in the app

 geb.broadcast('fieldUpdate', 23);